 She wrote a book in collaboration with Matteo Rampin, “Mozart era un figo, Bach ancora di più”, reprinted eight times and translated in Spanish.

-She is currently Faculty Member of Piano at the Buzzolla Conservatory in Adria (Italy).
+She is currently Faculty Member of Piano at the Buzzolla Conservatory of Music in Adria (Italy).

 Let me introduce myself through this radio portrait!